 Amazon SageMaker makes it easy to build ML models and get them ready for training by providing everything you need to quickly connect to your training data, and to select and optimize the best algorithm and framework for your application.
 Amazon SageMaker includes hosted Jupyter notebooks that make it easy to explore and visualize your training data stored in Amazon S3.
 You can connect directly to data in S3, or use AWS Glue to move data from Amazon RDS, Amazon DynamoDB, and Amazon Redshift into S3 for analysis in your notebook.

 To help you select your algorithm, Amazon SageMaker includes the most common machine learning algorithms which have been pre-installed and optimized to deliver up to 10 times the performance you’ll find running these algorithms anywhere else.
-Amazon SageMaker also comes pre-configured to run TensorFlow and Apache MXNet in Docker containers.
+Amazon SageMaker also comes pre-configured to run TensorFlow, Apache MXNet, and Chainer in Docker containers.
 You can also download these open source containers to your local environment and use the Amazon SageMaker Python SDK to test your scripts in local mode before using Amazon SageMaker for training or hosting your model in production.
 You also have the option of using your own framework.

 You can begin training your model with a single click in the Amazon SageMaker console.
 Amazon SageMaker manages all of the underlying infrastructure for you and can easily scale to train models at petabyte scale.
 To make the training process even faster and easier, Amazon SageMaker can automatically tune your model to achieve the highest possible accuracy.

-Once your model is trained and tuned, Amazon SageMaker makes it easy to deploy in production so you can start generating predictions on new data (a process called inference).
+Once your model is trained and tuned, Amazon SageMaker makes it easy to deploy in production so you can start generating predictions (a process called inference) for real-time or batch data.
 Amazon SageMaker deploys your model on auto-scaling clusters of Amazon SageMaker ML instances that are spread across multiple availability zones to deliver both high performance and high availability.
 Amazon SageMaker also includes built-in A/B testing capabilities to help you test your model and experiment with different versions to achieve the best results.

 Amazon SageMaker takes away the heavy lifting of machine learning, so you can build, train, and deploy machine learning models quickly and easily.